PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 `FIND(string, text)`

 Returns the index position of the first occurrence of text in string (1-based indexing).
 Returns -1 if text is not found.
+The position is a character position, so it can be handed straight back to `string[i]` or `SUBSTRING` even when the string contains non-ASCII text.

 `SPLIT(string, delimiter)`